AhmedAfifi1999/AhmedAfifi1999/README.md

 ### Hi👋

- My name is Ahmed, and I am a Back-end web developer from Palestine with 3 years of experience in programming.
+ My name is Ahmed, and I am a Back-end web developer from Palestine.
 The two major spheres of my interest and expertise are as follows:
 - Laravel+Angular JS web development
 - Preparing and dealing with servers